Master of Science in Electrical Engineering

 - Non-thesis and thesis options available

-- Limited to power engineering specialty area
+- Specialization in power engineering

 - B.S.E.E. recommended; deficiency courses may be required for non-B.S.E.E. students